corndog-days/DSAN-5400-emoji-project/README.md

 ## How To Use

+### Generating Keyword-Book Matrix:
+Note: This should be done before running main.
+Run emoji_book_rec/emoji_book_rec/utils/create_kw_book_tsv.py.
+The file contains an optional argument, "filepath," which allows the user to use their own dataset.
+If none is specified, a default from Kaggle will be used.

 ### User Interface:
 1. Launch the GUI
 2. Select up to 5 emoji from the emoji keyboard (you can use multiple of any emoji to weight your search more to that emoji!)